[Based on the re-revelation I had on 12-11-15]

 Quite an unexpected ending for a young shepherd boy from a poor family.
 Why was David handpicked from every other person in the whole country and lavished such blessings upon?
 What was that shepherd boy doing that should catch the eyes of the Lord?

-2 Chronicles 16:9 says the eyes of the LORD run throughout all the Earth looking for one whose heart is perfect toward Him, and apparently He finally found one in David.
+2 Chronicles 16:9 says “the eyes of the LORD run throughout all the Earth looking for one whose heart is perfect toward Him,” and David was said to be “perfect in heart” (1 Kings 11:4).
 But what is it to be perfect in heart?*

 I think God Himself answers this when Jesus was asked which commandment was the highest priority: